-Participation in the LHS Fall Drama and/or the Spring Musical - At least three of the eight productions
+Participation in the LHS Fall Drama and/or the Spring Musical - At least three of the eight productions during the student's high school years

 ^{}All three requirements (A, B, and C) must be fulfilled in order to successfully complete the TAP!

 Pathway and receive a certificate.